Nighttime Routines, Co-sleeping Transitions, and More

 Getting adequate sleep is always important to provide the energy for growing children to navigate the increasing daytime demands with more social and learning time.
 Some children continue to prefer co-sleeping, sometimes into their elementary years, while others move on to their own room.

-- Keep in mind that sleep routines change as the child grows and matures.
-Keep your sense of humor and remain flexible
+- Sleep routines will continuously change as the child grows and matures.
+Keep your sense of humor and remain flexible.

 - When the time comes for a child to transition to her own bed, make sure that the transition is gentle and that parents respond to any feelings of fear or upset experienced by the child

 - Young children who have their own bed often go to sleep more willingly when parents lie down with them in their bed until they are very drowsy or until they go to sleep.
 Children outgrow this need when they are developmentally ready and will happily go to sleep on their own